Private equity firm Kimmeridge Energy boosts Carrizo stake, urges asset sales

-HOUSTON (Reuters) - Private equity firm Kimmeridge Energy Management Co said on Thursday it had boosted its stake in Carrizo Oil & Gas Inc (CRZO.O) by more than 65 percent and wants the U.S. shale producer to sell assets or merge with a rival to boost its sagging share price.
+HOUSTON, April 5 (Reuters) - Private equity firm Kimmeridge Energy Management Co said on Thursday it had boosted its stake in Carrizo Oil & Gas Inc by more than 65 percent and wants the U.S. shale producer to sell assets or merge with a rival to boost its sagging share price.

 It was the latest prod by an increasingly impatient Wall Street for the U.S. shale industry to improve shareholder returns and focus less on production.

 Shares of Houston-based Carrizo rose about 9 percent to $16.70 in morning trading.
-As of Wednesday’s close, the stock had lost about half its value in the past year despite a jump in crude oil prices CLc1.
+As of Wednesday’s close, the stock had lost about half its value in the past year despite a jump in crude oil prices.

 New York-based Kimmeridge said it now owns or controls about 8.1 percent of Carrizo’s float, roughly 6.6 million shares, according to a regulatory filing.
 The firm previously held about 4.9 percent of the oil producer.